scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 This section contains the steps suggested to resolve the over-picking scenario described in `picking protocol`_ and also to get rid of bad picked elements.
-For the first one, we'll use the protocol "remove duplicates" and for the second, the protocol "filter by normal", btoh from plugin scipion-em-tomo3d.
+For the first one, we'll use the protocol "remove duplicates" and for the second, the protocol "filter by normal", both from plugin scipion-em-tomoviz.

 Remove duplicates
 -----------------